KeanuDecleene/instagram_pdf_bot/README.md

-META approval stopped me from deploying this project due to needing a verified business connected.
+META approval stopped me from deploying this due to needing a verified business connected.

 Everything that was working.
 Node/Express webhook service hosted on Render.
 Extracted user email text and sent PDF resources automatically via email.